National Carp Control Plan

-The Australian Government is embarking on a revolutionary, long-term plan to reduce the impacts on our waterways of one of the country’s most devastating pests - common carp.
+The Australian Government is investigating a long-term biological control plan to reduce the impacts on our waterways of one of the country’s most devastating pests - common carp.

 How carp are hurting the country

 Carp (Cyprinus carpio also referred to as common carp) are one of the worst introduced pest species in Australia.
 They have significant social, environmental and economic impacts.

 Carp have major negative impact on water quality and the amenity value of our freshwater rivers and lakes.
 Carp also have a devastating impact on biodiversity, and have decimated native fish populations in many areas since they first became established as a major pest in the wild in the 1960s.
-Carp dominate the Murray Darling Basin, making up to 80-90 per cent of the fish biomass.
+Carp dominate the Murray Darling Basin, making up to 80-90 per cent of fish biomass.

 National Carp Control Plan